 So after all that does George ever see himself returning to Spain?

-“Actually, if they replaced all that horrible foreign food with proper English food and opened a few hundred more English pubs with bingo and karaoke it could be a really nice place.
-Nobody eats that tapas rubbish except foreigners so what’s it doing in Spain?
+“Actually, if they replaced all that horrible foreign food with proper English food and opened more English pubs with bingo and quiz nights it could be a really nice place.
+Nobody eats that tapas rubbish except foreigners so there’s no need for it in Spain?
 Get your roast beef and your yorkshire puds on your menus and maybe we’ll consider coming back.
 And get rid of that bloody foreign money.
-We’re British and our money should have a picture of the Queen on it, not some bloody foreigner.
-Bloody foreigners.”
+We’re British and the money we spend should have a picture of the Queen on it, not some bloody foreigner.
+Bloody foreigners!”